AI4CH-UniUD/Genus-Compositicium/Cypher_queries.md

   (w2:Work)-[:CONTAINS]->(n2:NominalCompound {subtype: Subtype}),
   (w2)-[:WRITTEN_BY]->(a:Author)
 WHERE
-  a.name = 'P. Vergilius Maro' // Insert here the name of the author WITH Subtype,
+  a.name = 'P. Papinius Statius' // Insert here the name of the author WITH Subtype,
      Occurrences_Work,
      SUM(CASE WHEN n2 IS NOT NULL THEN 1 ELSE 0 END) AS Occurrences_Author